 Does Snapchat Notify you When Someone Views your Story?

 The biggest feature, and perhaps the most important to the legacy of Snapchat, is the Story feature, which allows you to place photos and video snippets on your profile for your friends to view for up to 24 hours after.
-Despite Snapchat’s stumbles over the last 18 months as a platform, it’s obvious that Stories are an important cultural invention, adopted by Instagram, Facebook, YouTube, and other platforms for their own personal use.
-If you’re trying to figure out how Snapchat Stories work, and more importantly, whether they notify you when someone views your Stories, you’ve come to the right guide.
-Let’s take a look at how Stories work and notify you in Snapchat.
+Due to the nature of Snapchat’s disappearing features, it’s normal to wonder whether or not you’ll get a notification when someone views your Story.

 Notifications Within Snapchat

 Some popular social media platforms let you customize your notifications to the point you can mute some and set alerts for others.
 While Snapchat does give you some power over your notifications, it does not notify you when someone views your Story.

 Although this may seem disappointing, there is still plenty you can do with Snapchat’s notifications to keep you up-to-date with everything Story related.

 You may receive notifications about memories, birthdays, or other content, but when it comes to receiving notifications about who viewed your Story, expect your phone to stay silent.
 It’s an unfortunate missing feature, one we hoped would eventually make an appearance within the app, but unfortunately, it seems as though we’re out of luck for now.